 “After silence, that which comes nearest to expressing the inexpressible is music.” — Aldous Huxley

 When I was a little girl, the record player inside a wooden cabinet was one of the few adult items that I was allowed to play with.
 Records by Burl Ives and Tom Lehrer and Peter Paul and Mary still evoke a powerful memory.
-A couple years later, I went nuts over The Beatles, to my parents’ dismay.
+A couple years later, to my parents’ dismay, I went nuts over The Beatles.

-Operas, recitals, songs.
-My favorite instrument is the first instrument, as Phil Perry said to me one day before a concert.
-The human voice communicates emotion in ways that go far beyond words or the music itself and though I like to try and describe the effect it has on us, I’ve given up trying to explain why it should be so powerful.
+Opera, art song, popular songs.
+My favorite instrument is “the first instrument,” as jazz vocalist Phil Perry named it, as we were talking one day before a concert.
+The human voice communicates emotion in ways that go far beyond either words or music alone.
+Though I like to try describing the effect it has on us, I’ve given up trying to explain how or why it should be so powerful.

-I’ll be sharing opinions, memories and suggestions.
-Consider this an open invitation to join the dialogue by commenting on the individual posts and sharing your favorites.
+Consider this an open invitation to join the dialogue, ask and answer questions, and share your favorites.